MABe22: A Multi-Species Multi-Task Benchmark for Learned Representations of Behavior: Acknowledgements

 \section{Acknowledgements}

-This work was generously supported by the Simons Collaboration on the Global Brain grant 543025 (to PP), NIH Award \#R00MH117264 (to AK), NSF Award \#1918839 (to YY), NSERC Award \#PGSD3-532647-2019 (to JJS), as well as a gift from Charles and Lily Trimble (to PP).
+This work was generously supported by the Simons Collaboration on the Global Brain grant 543025 (to PP), NIH Award \#R00MH117264 (to AK), NSF Award \#1918839 (to YY), NIH 1R34NS118470-01 (to JP), NSERC Award \#PGSD3-532647-2019 (to JJS), as well as a gift from Charles and Lily Trimble (to PP).
 We would like to thank Tom Sproule for mouse breeding and dataset collection.
 The mouse dataset was supported by the National Institute of Health DA041668 (NIDA), DA048634 (NIDA, and Simons Foundation SFARI Director’s Award) (to VK).
-We also greatly appreciate Google, Amazon, HHMI, and the Simons Foundation for sponsoring the MABe 2022 Challenge and Workshop.
+We also greatly appreciate Google, Amazon, HHMI, and the Simons Foundation for sponsoring the MABe22 Challenge \& Workshop.